khaller93/graphdb-free/README.md

 ## SPARQL Prequerying

 After version `>=1.3.3` our Docker image also include a small Go program that scans recursively for all files with the file ending `.sparql` in folders of the directory `/repository.init/`.
 The program is going to send those queries to the running GraphDB instance, if they have not been sent to it before.
 The programs knows whether it has been sent before by checking the `sparql.lock` file in the corresponding folder of the repository.
 This lock file contains a list of all queries that have been successfully sent to the GraphDB instance.

 ### Full-Text-Search Use Case

 You want to automatically create a FTS index after the repository has been created and data has been loaded into it.
 A FTS is created in GraphDB by issuing an update query with your configuration.
-Ontotext wrote in their [article](http://graphdb.ontotext.com/documentation/free/full-text-search.html) about all the options that you can configure.
+Ontotext wrote in their [article](https://graphdb.ontotext.com/documentation/10.0/general-full-text-search-with-connectors.html) about all the options that you can configure.

 You would create the update query for the FTS index and place it in the folder of the corresponding repository.
 Considering the example above for the repository initialization, it can look like this.

+**<span style="color:#f03c15">Hint:</span>** *The syntax for configuring a FTS index has changed with GraphDB >=9.9.*

 ```
 dbpedia/